zenhob/hcl/README.markdown

     $ hcl note Then I did something else

+**Note** that `show` only displays the last line of the timer notes.
+You can list all the notes for a running timer by issuing the note command without any arguments:

+    $ hcl note

 ### Stopping a Timer

 The following command will stop a running timer (currently only one timer at